Use of Acute Mechanical Circulatory Support Devices in the Setting of Cardiogenic Shock: Pump Fiction or an Emerging Reality?

 - Sheu JJ, Tsai TH, Lee FY, et al. Early extracorporeal membrane oxygenator-assisted primary percutaneous coronary intervention improved 30-day clinical outcomes in patients with ST-segment elevation myocardial infarction complicated with profound cardiogenic shock.
 Crit Care Med 2010;38:1810-7

 - Kar B, Gregoric ID, Basra SS, Idelchik GM, Loyalka P. The percutaneous ventricular assist device in severe refractory cardiogenic shock.
 J Am Coll Cardiol 2011;57:688-96.

 - O'Neill WW, Schreiber T, Wohns DH, et al. The current use of Impella 2.5 in acute myocardial infarction complicated by cardiogenic shock: results from the USpella Registry.
 J Interv Cardiol 2014;27:1-11.

-Keywords: Algorithms, Angioplasty, Balloon, Aorta, Thoracic, Aortic Valve, Arterial Pressure, Biological Markers, Blood Pressure, Blood Volume, Cardiac Output, Consensus, Coronary Vessels, Creatine Kinase, Diastole, Extracorporeal Membrane Oxygenation, Femoral Artery, Heart Atria, Heart Failure, Heart-Assist Devices, Hospital Mortality, Inpatients, Intra-Aortic Balloon Pumping, Lactates, Myocardial Reperfusion, Percutaneous Coronary Intervention, Pulmonary Artery, Pulmonary Wedge Pressure, Shock, Cardiogenic, Ventricular Function, Left
+Keywords: Algorithms, Angioplasty, Balloon, Aorta, Thoracic, Aortic Valve, Arterial Pressure, Biomarkers, Blood Pressure, Blood Volume, Cardiac Output, Consensus, Coronary Vessels, Creatine Kinase, Diastole, Extracorporeal Membrane Oxygenation, Femoral Artery, Heart Atria, Heart Failure, Heart-Assist Devices, Hospital Mortality, Inpatients, Intra-Aortic Balloon Pumping, Lactates, Myocardial Reperfusion, Percutaneous Coronary Intervention, Pulmonary Artery, Pulmonary Wedge Pressure, Shock, Cardiogenic, Ventricular Function, Left

 < Back to Listings